 Learn how to draw a great looking Laboratory with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Laboratory.
+By following the simple steps, you too can easily draw a perfect Laboratory.

 "In Dexter's laboratory...

 When things go boom in Dexter's lab!"